emnh/opengameart/README.md

 Go to home page for full scale result (50 MiB image: 6400x6400, containing almost 10k 64x64 images).

+Again, sorry that there are no links back to OGA yet, and that big tile sheets are just smushed when scaled to 64x64.

 Home page: https://emh.lart.no/publish/opengameart/

 Source code is at "src".
 Sorry for lots of hard coded details.